004-0006

 NRHP Reference Number

 Winterham is the only known Virginia building by Thomas Tabb Giles, an accomplished amateur architect, and William Percival, a significant professional architect.
-Their collaboration is recorded on the recently found designs for the house, now in the collections of the Virginia Historical Society.
+Their collaboration is recorded on the recently found designs for the house, now in the collections of the Virginia Museum of History and Culture in Richmond.
 The Italian Villa-style dwelling was built for John Garland Jefferson II about 1855, and some of its features are similar to designs found in books by Asher Benjamin.
 It is a restrained but refined frame house with an interior cross-hall plan.
 There are four original porches on the house, each of a different design.
-Winterham was used as a hospital for wounded Confederate soldiers after Lee’s retreat from Richmond in April 1865.
+Winterham was used as a hospital for wounded Confederate soldiers after General Robert E. Lee’s retreat from Richmond in April 1865.
+Winterham was converted for use as a bed-and-breakfast in the 21st century.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.